 Performance Bond approvals are based on the capacity, character, and capital of the applicant.
 Capacity refers to the applicant’s ability to perform the contract, which includes factors such as experience, equipment, and personnel.
 Character refers to the applicant’s credit history, reputation, and other factors that may impact their ability to fulfill the contract.
 Capital refers to the applicant’s financials, cash reserves, and working capital.

 In summary, the cost of a Performance Bond will depend on the bond amount, the financial strength and experience of the applicant, and the underwriting process of the surety company.
-By demonstrating a strong capacity, character, and capital, contractors and other parties seeking Performance Bonds can increase their chances of approval and may be able to secure a lower rate.
+By demonstrating a strong capacity, character, and capital, contractors and other parties seeking Performance Bonds coverage can increase their chances of approval and may be able to secure a lower rate.